-(2) The scientific, methodological, and theoretical foundations of practice in the substantive areas of professional psychology in which our program has its training emphasis (Note: The following description has applied in years before the fall of 2015, when several important changes occurred, especially the addition of Professors Tackett and Mittal.
-The particular courses we offer and require will likely change): Regarding the professional specialty areas, we require a one quarter course in clinical assessment during the first or second year (Professor Tackett), a course on psychotherapy and cognitive-behavior therapy (Zinbarg), at least one course on psychopathology (Mittal), a course on clinical research methods including both design and analysis issues particularly germane to clinical research (Nusslock) and a course on personality assessment/psychometrics that involves substantial exposure to measurement issues in the study of individual differences (Revelle).
+(2) The scientific, methodological, and theoretical foundations of practice in the substantive areas of professional psychology in which our program has its training emphasis): Regarding the professional specialty areas, we require a one quarter course in clinical assessment during the first or second year (Professor Tackett), a course on psychotherapy (Zinbarg), at least one course on psychopathology (Mittal), a course on clinical research methods including both design and analysis issues particularly germane to clinical research (Nusslock or Tackett), and a course on personality assessment/psychometrics that involves substantial exposure to measurement issues in the study of individual differences (Revelle).
 A number of these courses (e.g., psychopathology, psychotherapy, and assessment) also involve some exposure to issues of human development.
 McAdams also offers two courses on lifespan development (Theories of Development, and Adult Development and Aging) which our students can take.
 He also offers a graduate seminar on Personality Psychology (494) which incorporates some focus on development that our students are required to take.
 When possible we have also offered a course on developmental psychopathology (422).